-In this month’s featured destination, we will travel to Santander on Spain’s wild northern coast and review why it should be high on your list for a city trip.
+In this month’s featured destination trip report, we will travel to Santander on Spain’s wild northern coast and review why it should be high on your list for a city break.

 With Spanish hotspots like Barcelona being overrun by tourists and secondary cities like Valencia and Seville also gaining in popularity, many travellers are looking for an alternative destination in Spain where they can get their fill of culture and tapas.

 Although Santander might not be the first city that would jump to your mind, it is actually a lovely little city with great transportation links, a lively local restaurant and pub scene as well as plenty of sights to keep even the most jaded of travellers entertained.